satyakisikdar/Modularity/README.md

 An example of this type of cover is at ```test_cover2_a``` for the network ```test_graph2```.

-Please contact satyaki.sikdar@gmail.com for any bug reports or suggestions.
+Please contact ssikdar@nd.edu for any bug reports or suggestions.